top of page

 Please note: For the physical well-being and safety of the rider, horses, volunteers, instructors and therapists, the maximum weight of any rider must not exceed 180 pounds.
 Additionally, riders who have had a recent seizure will not be able to participate in mounted activities unless they have been seizure free for one year (without medication) or six months (with medication).

-Center Policy to be reviewed prior to filling out the forms:
+Center Policy to be reviewed before filling out the forms:

-• Center Policy (become familiar with our policies and procedures prior to program entry)
+• Center Policy (become familiar with our policies and procedures before program entry)

 Forms to be downloaded and returned to Équi-Libre:

-Using the information from the assessment, and the rider’s availability, we will confirm a recurrent riding time for the session.
+Using the assessment information and the rider's availability, we will confirm a recurrent riding time for the session.

 Lesson Schedule